 For more on shopping in the capital, see this guide at TimeOut .
 You can also check out this guide to navigating the annual winter and summer sales in Paris, with tips on how to avoid stress and disappointment as you hit the stores.

-Exhibits and Shows Worth Your While This Month
+Exhibits and Shows Worth Your While in January 2019

-No matter the time of year, there are generally at least a few excellent exhibits and shows on in the capital, and well worth a few hours of your morning or afternoon.
+No matter the season, there are generally at least a few excellent exhibits and shows on in the capital, and well worth a few hours of your morning or afternoon.
 Here are a couple I recommend to start the year out on a good footing: